Climate and the environment

 The Aarhus City Council has drawn up the following goals: a doubling of the areas of natural beauty, countryside development which supports drinking water quality, and the overriding climate goal: carbon neutrality by 2030.

-The City of Aarhus plays a pioneering role in relation to the environment, so the Department of Environment and Energy requires a strong organisation.
+The City of Aarhus plays a pioneering role in relation to the environment, so the Department of Urban Development, Construction and Environment requires a strong organisation.

 The department has already influenced national agricultural legislation and possesses in-depth knowledge of the players in the area.
 As a public authority which both purchases and monitors services within a large number of areas in the municipality, the Department of Environment and Energy works closely with other municipal departments.
 The department focuses on professional development, for example through its collaboration with Aarhus University as well as private businesses, and is also very open to international networking.

-The Department of Environment and Energy collaborates with the Department of Sport and Leisure to ensure that citizens have access to the woods and the water around the city.
+The Department of Urban Development, Construction and Environment collaborates with the Department of Sport and Leisure to ensure that citizens have access to the woods and the water around the city.
 One of the goals is thus high-quality bathing water along the coast, also close to the city.

 Aarhus is a large city with reasonable air quality, but particle pollution must be reduced further.
 To combine use and protection, the department cooperates with the Department for Children and Young People to teach nature protection to the youngest citizens.